ubfx/BinDiffHelper/Readme.md

 There should have been a .zip-File created in the dist directory.

 Use that .zip File to install according to the instructions above.

+## Development / Debugging setup
+Sometimes it's useful to be able to debug the extension together with Ghidra, here are some notes on that:

+1. Clone and build Ghidra and let gradle create eclipse projects according to the DevGuide
+1. Import the projects into eclipse (make sure it has relevant plugins for extension development)
+1. Build and install GhidraDev
+1. Unpack the Ghidra build and link GhidraDev to it.
+Maybe have to set GHIDRA_INSTALL_DIR environment variable
+1. Run Ghidra from eclipse and install BinExport extension
+1. Create BinDiffHelper eclipse project with `gradle build eclipse`
+1. Import it into eclipse and use GhidraDev to link it to the Ghidra build
+1. Debug As->Ghidra

+When debugging Ghidra with the extension out of eclipse, the extension is loaded into Ghidra automatically (don't go through the usual extension install).
+However, the plugin has to be enabled in the Code Explorer.

 ## References